Should I install the new macOS/iOS beta?

 So instead of using untested, broken software that may waste your time and erase your data, we recommend sticking to official, stable releases.

 It’s the same story.
-Sequoia and iOS/iPad 17 will still be very much unstable and not meant to be used as your primary operating system.
+Public betas will still be very much unstable and not meant to be used as your primary operating system.

 Can I submit bug reports anyway?

 Absolutely!
-We may not have a fix or a way around any potential bugs related to Sequoia and iOS/iPadOS 17 support at the time you give us the feedback, but we welcome it.
+We may not have a fix or a way around any potential bugs related to prerelease operating systems at the time you give us the feedback, but we welcome it.

 Thanks for understanding!